frejanordsiek/hdf5storage/README.rst

         * Issue #81 and #82. ``h5py.File`` will require the mode to be
           passed explicitly in the future.
 All calls without passing it were fixed to pass it.
+        * Issue #73.
+Fixed bug where a missing variable in ``loadmat`` would cause the function to think that the file is a pre v7.3 format MAT file fall back to ``scipy.io.loadmat`` which won't work since the file is a v7.3 format MAT file.

 0.1.15.
 Bugfix release that fixed the following bugs.
         * Issue #68.
 Fixed bug where ``str`` and ``numpy.unicode_``
           strings (but not ndarrays of them) were saved in